Is there anything more satisfying than having a cold one after a long day?

 Traditionally when we think of pairings we think of food and wine.
 I am about to change that, beer is the perfect accompaniment to food!

-So, I have done some research (essentially that mean a lot of beer drinking and BBQ cooking) and discovered a thing or two about food and beer pairing.
+So, I have done some research (essentially that mean a lot of beer drinking and grilling) and discovered a thing or two about food and beer pairing.

 BBQ and Beer Pairing Basic Rules